 3. Not getting the same score every time.

 Your credit reports contain the information on which your credit scores are based.
 But while you have one credit report with each bureau, that data can be used to create hundreds of different credit scores.
 All credit scores are three-digit numbers that strongly influence whether you’ll be extended credit and on what terms, but that’s where the similarities end.
 Scoring models can be specific to a certain industry — credit card, mortgage or car loan, for example — and scores can vary, depending on which credit reporting agency was the source of the data.
 If you are trying to track changes in your credit, comparing anything other than the same scoring model from time to time isn’t very useful.
+Click here to know more and get advice from loan advisors.

 4. Not looking at the scale on which your score is measured.